PQSB/pc_filter_tools/README.md

 This directory contains the preprocessing utilities used to convert raw ROS 2 bag recordings into synchronized input data ready for point cloud filtering and evaluation.
 The scripts can be executed independently, although they are typically used as part of the following workflow:

 1. Synchronize the selected sensor topics.
-2. Generate a synchronized ROS bag.
+2. Generate a synchronized ROS 2 bag.
 3. Extract the camera intrinsic calibration parameters.
-4. Export the required sensor data into a dataset-friendly format.
+4. Export the required sensor data into the required format.

 ### `sync_topics.py`

-Synchronizes multiple ROS topics recorded at different frequencies using a reference topic (typically the LiDAR stream).
+Synchronizes multiple ROS 2 topics recorded at different frequencies using a reference topic (typically the LiDAR stream).
 The script generates a CSV file containing the temporal correspondences between the selected topics, as well as a `times.txt` file with the timestamps of the reference topic for later stages of the pipeline.

+#### Inputs
+- bag_path: Input ROS 2 bag.

+- base_topic: Reference topic used to synchronize the remaining topics (typically the slowest sensor).

+- target_topics: List of topics to synchronize with the reference topic.

+### Outputs
+- Synchronization CSV relating the matched messages across topics.

+- times.txt file containing the timestamps of the reference topic.

 **Example**